camptocamp/bivac/README.md

 Bivac supports various engines for performing the backup:

+* Restic
+* RClone: use for heavy data that Restic or Duplicity cannot manage efficiently
 * Duplicity
-* RClone: use for heavy data that Duplicity cannot manage efficiently

 You can set the engine with either: